 Tenured members of the academic staff of the University will, under normal circumstances, be eligible to apply for ADP if they have completed at least three years continuous service - however please read relevant section of the ADP Policy - Eligibility to Undertake ADP.

-If you are uncertain, please contact the ADP Coordinator at firstname.lastname@example.org, within the Office of Human Resources, for confirmation of your eligibility to apply.
+If you are uncertain, please contact the ADP Coordinator at firstname.lastname@example.org, within the Office of People and Success, for confirmation of your eligibility to apply.

 Mentors - Link in to an ADP Mentor

 Applications should be on the current Application template (opens in a new window) and should be accompanied by a short CV (opens in a new window) (template provided) and your Research Activity Statement obtained from the Research Services Office or provided by the ADP Coordinator if not attached to your application.